hyperledger/fabric/docs/source/private-data-arch.rst

 Until version 1.3, access control to private data based on collection membership was enforced for peers only.
 Access control based on the organization of the chaincode proposal submitter was required to be encoded in chaincode logic.
-Starting in v1.4 a collection configuration option ``memberOnlyRead`` can automatically enforce access control based on the organization of the chaincode proposal submitter.
+Collection configuration options ``memberOnlyRead`` (since version v1.4) and ``memberOnlyWrite`` (since version v2.0) can automatically enforce that the chaincode proposal submitter must be from a collection member in order to read or write private data keys.
 For more information about collection configuration definitions and how to set them, refer back to the `Private data collection definition`_  section of this topic.

 .. note:: If you would like more granular access control, you can set
-          ``memberOnlyRead`` to false.
+          ``memberOnlyRead`` and ``memberOnlyWrite`` to false.
 You can then apply your own access control logic in chaincode, for example by calling the GetCreator() chaincode API or using the client identity `chaincode library <https://godoc.org/github.com/hyperledger/fabric-chaincode-go/shim#ChaincodeStub.GetCreator>`__ .